-Schools and workplaces will be awash with blue on Friday May 10, when everyone stands together against bullying on the inaugural Do it for Dolly Day.
+Schools and workplaces were awash with blue on Friday 10 May, with thousands standing together against bullying on the first Do it for Dolly Day.

-With one in four students bullied and one in five cyber bullied, Dolly’s father, Tick, said he hoped a community show of strength would drive home the anti-bullying message on Do it for Dolly Day.
+Dolly’s dad, Tick Everett, said he hoped a community show of strength would drive home the anti-bullying message on Do it for Dolly Day.

-“By coming together and getting behind the cause, people will encourage their mates to do the same and, before long, everyone will feel brave enough to speak out against bullying,” he said.
+“By getting behind the cause together, people will encourage their mates to do the same and, before long, everyone will feel brave enough to speak out against bullying,” he said.

-On Do it for Dolly Day people can commemorate Dolly and support her family’s mission by ‘going blue’ at school or work and holding fundraising events to help provide valuable resources to parents of bullied children.
+Communities commemorated Dolly and supported her family’s mission by ‘going blue’ at school or work and holding fundraising events to help provide valuable resources to parents of bullied children.

 Your donation can help keep a child safe from violence.Read More >